sayyarahuseynli/thefemaleworkeroftheeast.github.io/README.md

 - Considering that topic modeling is designed to analyze representative or thematic samples of large data sets, what the benefits of utilizing it with a small corpus?

-Overall, I argue that "The Female Worker of the East" presents a complex and multifaceted perspective on Muslim women which needs a careful and close examination.
-Even though this complexity may not be visible in the topic modeling outputs, small size print media like this one can serve as a starting point for intriguing research questions, guiding the work of other researchers.
-Based on the research questions, I expect the audience of this project to be researchers of Soviet gender and minority histories and digital humanists interested in using topic modeling as a primary analytical tool.
+Overall, I argue that "The Female Worker of the East" presents a nuanced view of the lives of ethnic women according to which they were hardworking, skilled, and learned individuals.
+Even though this diversity of experiences is toned down by the state's agenda to highlight the negative aspects of their lives, it is important to look beyond that propoganda language.
+Topic modeling as a tool allowed to engage with this corpus distantly, and in combination with close-reading and contextualization from secondary sources, directed targeted investigation.
+Thus this project serves as teaching tool for researchers of Soviet gender and minority histories to engage with the outputs and make their own discoveries.
+In addition, digital humanists interested in using topic modeling as a primary analytical tool might find this project intriguing as it deliberately explored a small corpus, and showcases the limitations and advantages of this method.

 ## How to engage with the project? ##